lili-jeanne18/REISEN/content/settings/general/index.md

 +++
 headless = true
-title = "My Name"
+title = "Lilo Travel"
-description = "A Journey of Life and Learning" footerLeft = "Powered by ❤️ and [lernblog.org](https://www.lernblog.org)" footerRight = ""
+description = "How to book your vacations...?" footerLeft = "Powered by ❤️ and [lernblog.org](https://www.lernblog.org)" footerRight = "By Lili & Leo"
 +++